 After your job interview is over and you’ve sent a personalized “thank you” letter, it can be agonizing waiting for that all-important phone call.

-If the hiring panel gave you a date, and it has passed, as to when you would hear from them regarding their decision, it is perfectly reasonable to call the company.
+If the hiring panel gave you a date and passed as to when you would hear from them regarding their decision, it is perfectly reasonable to call the company.
 If they didn’t specify when or if they would be in touch with you, make a follow-up phone call about a week after your job interview.

 Why Should You Call?

-Calling to find out the status of the hiring process will help to remind the interview committee of who you are and your continued interest in the position.
+Calling to find out the hiring process’s status will help remind the interview committee of who you are and your continued interest in the position.
 When phoning, make sure to speak directly with the person who interviewed you.
 Ask for your interviewer(s) by name.
 Remember to introduce yourself and tell them why you’re calling, as they may not remember who you are.

 If They Haven’t Yet Reached a Decision

-If the interviewer expresses that they will call you when they have reached a decision, make sure to find out when they expect that will be.
+If the interviewer expresses they will call you when they have reached a decision, make sure to find out when they expect it.
 Before ending the conversation, don’t forget to thank them for their time.

 If You Didn’t Get The Job

-If you’re informed that you didn’t get the job, it’s fine to ask why you weren’t awarded the job in a tactful and sincere manner.
+If you’re informed you didn’t get the job, it’s fine to ask why you weren’t awarded the job tactfully and sincerely.
 This is another important reason why the follow-up phone call is so important.